dkurta/chess_pet_project/README.md

 the problem of the membership of a word to a language given by a [deterministic finite automaton (DFA)](https://en.wikipedia.org/wiki/Deterministic_finite_automaton) shown in the picture.
 It represents the language over the alphabet {a, b}
+ containing words, that have exactly 3 a's:

+  `L = {w | w contains exactly 3 a's}`

- containing words, that have exactly 3 a's.
-The transition function of the DFA is represented in the knowledge base by the fact edge/3 where the first argument is the initial state, the second is the next state and the third is the symbol.
+  The transition function of the
+DFA is represented in the knowledge base by the fact edge/3 where the first argument is the initial state, the second is the next state and the third is the symbol.